ssarkisy/Delta-Theory/README.md

    - Delta Theory is an **open ontological framework** grounded in established science
    - All claims are structured for testing and falsification
    - Theory adapts based on evidence, not belief maintenance
-   - See [[Epistemological Safeguards — Why Delta Theory is Not Conspiracy or Pseudoscience]] for detailed scientific integrity measures
+   - See [[epistemological-safeguards.meta|Epistemological Safeguards — Why Delta Theory is Not Conspiracy or Pseudoscience]] for detailed scientific integrity measures

 2. **Irreducible Difference**
    - DIFFERENCE ALWAYS PERSISTS AND CANNOT BE REDUCED